areveur51/OCRSenseiWeb/replit.md

 ### System Enhancements
 - **Shareable URLs:** Human-readable slug-based URLs for all resources.
 Slugs are auto-generated from entity names, converted to lowercase with hyphens replacing spaces/special characters.
 Uniqueness is ensured through collision detection.
 Backend provides both slug-based (`/api/p/:slug`) and ID-based (`/api/projects/:id`) routes for maximum flexibility.
 - **Search:** Features fuzzy matching using PostgreSQL pg_trgm extension with word_similarity function.
 Character variation tolerance is configurable (1-3 letter differences).
 Results are ordered by: exact matches first, then fuzzy matches by similarity score, then by OCR confidence.
 Search queries are case-insensitive and properly encoded.
-- **Settings:** Configurable fuzzy search behavior via dedicated Settings page.
-Users can select fuzzy search variation tolerance (1, 2, or 3 character differences, default: 2).
-Settings are stored in a singleton database table and dynamically adjust similarity thresholds:
+- **Settings:** Configurable fuzzy search behavior and OCR processing via dedicated Settings page.
+  - Fuzzy search: Users can select variation tolerance (1, 2, or 3 character differences, default: 2) which dynamically adjusts similarity thresholds (0.6, 0.3, 0.2 respectively)
-  - 1 character: 0.6 threshold (strict matching)
-  - 2 characters: 0.3 threshold (balanced, default)
-  - 3 characters: 0.2 threshold (loose matching)
+  - OCR Engine: Configurable Tesseract OEM mode (0=Legacy, 1=LSTM only [default], 2=Legacy+LSTM, 3=Auto-select)
+  - Page Segmentation: Dual PSM configuration for verification passes (Config 1 default: PSM 6, Config 2 default: PSM 3)
+  - Preprocessing: Master toggle with individual controls for upscaling (1.5x), denoising (median blur), and auto-deskewing
+  - All settings persist to database and dynamically configure OCR processing pipeline
 - **Performance:** Database indexes are used for faster queries (including slug indexes for quick lookups), and large binary fields like `imageData` are excluded from list queries.
 Frontend caching is optimized with React Query (staleTime: Infinity, gcTime: 30 minutes).
 - **Monitoring:** A feature allows monitoring specific search terms, tracking and displaying their result counts, and quickly re-running searches.
 Monitored searches also use fuzzy matching.
 - **Management:** Comprehensive features for renaming and deleting directories and images, including cascade deletion for directories.
 Multi-level subdirectories are supported through the `parentId` field, allowing unlimited nesting (e.g., Root > Archives > 1920s > Legal).
 Frontend displays nested structure with proper indentation in sidebar and full hierarchy in breadcrumb navigation using slug-based URLs.